-Turkeys, family gatherings, Black Friday…there are many things that come to mind on Thanksgiving, but one that is a part of the legacy are the Pilgrims.
+Turkeys, family gatherings, Black Friday…there are many things that come to mind on Thanksgiving, but one that is a part of the legacy is the Pilgrims.
 For those not familiar with this cultural group, they were a religious sect of Puritanism who were early settlers of Plymouth Colony.
-The story of how they survived by the grace of the local Native American community has become legend, with revision, in U.S. history.
-However there’s another interesting history that is associated with the Pilgrims, their clothing.
+The story of how they survived by the grace of the local American Indian community has become legend, with revision, in U.S. history.
+However, there’s another interesting history that is associated with the Pilgrims, their clothing.

 The Pilgrim Costume

 There is a common understanding that the Pilgrims wore simple black and white clothing only accessorized with big gold buckles, pointed collars, caps for women and top hats with a squared crown for men.
 For the shoes, the men continued the buckle motif that was placed on top of squared toe shoes.
 It has become so iconic that shoe designer Roger Vivier dubs his famous wide buckle looks as the “pilgrim.”